"

 Figure 16.28.
 Arrow, Reference Line, Tail / Photo Credit: Cameron Kjeldgaard, CC BY 4.0

-The arrow serves the same function as a leader line.
-The arrow points to the weld joint, or surface, where the information on the weld symbol should be applied.
+In welding symbols, the arrow serves the same function as a leader line: the arrow points to the weld joint, or surface, where the information on the weld symbol should be applied.

 The reference line is where the bulk of information in the welding symbol is presented.
-It is important to note that the arrow may extend from either the left or right side of the reference line, it may also point to a place above or below the reference line.
-No matter the orientation or direction of the arrow the information on the reference line is always shown and read in the same order from left to right and top to bottom.
-This means that the pictogram of the weld is always in the center, while the size of the weld is always to the left, and length of the weld always to the right.
+It is important to note that the arrow (usually pointing to a weld joint) may extend from either the left or right side of the reference line, and it may point to a place above or below the reference line.
+No matter the orientation or direction of the arrow, the information on the reference line is always shown and read in the same order: from left to right and top to bottom.
+This means that the pictogram of the weld is always in the center while the size of the weld is always to the left and the length of the weld is always to the right.

-Whether the information is on the top or bottom of the reference line also has special significance.
-The arrow of the welding symbol will point to a weld joint, most weld joints have two sides to them.
-Information below the reference line refers to the arrow side of the joint, that is to the side of the joint the arrow is pointing at.
-Information above the reference line applies to the other side of the joint, opposite the side the arrow is pointing at.
+Whether the information is displayed on the top or bottom of the reference line also has special significance.
+Most weld joints have two sides to them, and the location of information on the reference line accounts for this.
+Information below the reference line refers to the side of the joint the arrow is directly pointing to while information above the reference line applies to the joint on the opposite of the side the arrow is pointing at (see Figure 16.29).

 A drawing of three weld joints with a weld symbol.
 The significance of the arrow side and other side of the weld symbol reference line is labeled both on the joints and the reference lines.
 The first illustration shows two rectangles that are side by side with a seam down the center.
 The arrow and reference line are depicted in red.
 The arrow points at the seam.
 On the top of the reference line is written “Other Side” on the bottom of the reference line is written, “Arrow side.”
 The arrow side of the weld joint is the top, where the arrow is pointing, while the other side is the bottom, opposite the arrow side.
 The next image shows a T-Joint in which one rectangle is perpendicular in the center of the other.
 The red arrow and reference are to the right of the perpendicular rectangle.
 The arrow side is also the seam on the right of the perpendicular rectangle, while the other side is opposite it.
 Finally, a fillet weld is presented with two rectangles stacked together and overlapping as if stair-stepping.
 The arrow points at the seam on the top of the lower rectangle, on the right hand side of the joint, showing that the arrow side is the place where the stair-step meets on the top.
 The other side is the underside of the stairstep.